Phone

 • Subcontractors — directly liable for their specific scope of work

-Florida’s Chapter 558 Notice Requirement
+Florida’s Chapter 558 Pre-Suit Notice — You Can’t Skip This

 What Damages Can You Recover?

-Attorney fees Recoverable in some cases under contract or statute
+• Attorney fees — recoverable in some cases under contract or statute

 Frequently Asked Questions